school-brainhack/school-brainhack.github.io/content/en/modules/git_github/index.md

 The video of her presentation is available below:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/fBgxmpk9C4I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## ATTENTION!
+For the last lecture of the Introduction to Git and GitHub module ([Pull Requests](https://emdupre.github.io/git-course/06-pull-requests/)) please use [this repo](https://github.com/brainhack-school2022/more-papers) under Brainhack School 2022 Github organization to complete the tutorial instead of the one indicated in the tutorial (due to it is no longer in use.).
+Thank you!

 ## Exercise